prisma/prisma1/docs/01-Quickstart/02-Backend/02-Node/01-Node.md

 ---
-alias: rohd6ipoo4
+alias: phe8vai1oo
-description: Get started with in 5 min Graphcool and JavaScript by building a GraphQL backend and deploying it with Docker
+description: Get started with in 5 min Graphcool and Node.js by building a GraphQL backend and deploying it with Docker
 github: https://github.com/graphcool-examples/react-graphql/tree/master/quickstart-with-apollo
 ---